sammuelyee/docs/_cartodb-platform/import-api.md

 ## Standard Tables

-Standard tables store the data you upload from normal files with the valid formats as specified [here](http://docs.cartodb.com/cartodb-editor.html).
+A standard import will store the data you upload from files with the valid formats as specified [here](http://docs.cartodb.com/cartodb-editor.html), creating tables at CartoDB.

 ### Upload file